moveyourdigital/nextjs-i18n/README.md

 ## Advantages of using this package ✨

 - 📦 **Tiny**: Around ~1kB minzipped.
 - 🚦 **SSR**: Supports SSR and SSG very well.
 - 🌱 **Easy**: No configuration.
 Just install and use it.
 No external translation files needed.
 - 🚀 **Powerful**: Supports plurals, templating, variable interpolation, JSX substitutions.
 Uses mustache syntax.
 - 👩🏽‍🎨 **Context**: Textual strings live in code, close to their context.
 - ✅ **Tests**: Unit tests with good coverage.
-Feel free to add your owns.
+Feel free to add your own.

 ## Installation 🧑🏻‍💻